vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+[ Add function ][ Post Type Manager ] Added links to explanatory articles and Vectre from the custom post type settings.

 = 9.99.6 =
 [ Bug fix ][ Child Page List ] Fixed an issue related to a PHP error.